 Event: in conversation with artist Serena Korda and GCCA Director Francis McKee on Wednesday 3rd July, 6.30pm – 8pm.
-Tickets here.
+The conversation was recorded, and can be listened to here.

 Bosse & Baum is pleased to present Serena Korda’s first exhibition at the gallery, Breakthrough.
 Four ceramic sculptures titled Resonators and the new sound piece entitled Clairaudience, have been brought together for the solo presentation.
 Working with ceramics and sound for several years, Korda combines her experimental approach to the materials with her interest in the acoustic properties of objects.

 Commissioned by and previously exhibited at The Hepworth Wakefield in 2018, Resonators, comprise of large, richly glazed vessels with openings at each end.
 In the 1850s, physicist Hermann von Helmholtz developed a device, now known as the Helmholtz resonator, to pick out specific frequencies from complex sounds.
 Inspired by these instruments, Korda created these works which amplify certain frequencies from the sound piece in the gallery, and invite the audience to listen through them by placing their ears to each vessel to hear a range of bass-like tones.* Varying in their sizes and points of contact with the ground, each one resonates naturally at a slightly different frequency.
 These are hybrid objects, at once sculptures, musical instruments and pieces of scientific apparatus.

 Clairaudience, takes its starting point from, the resonance of particular spaces and what they might hold through field recordings.
 Korda visited UFO hotspots around Todmodern in West Yorkshire, that had a history of sightings, performing deep listening in each location, in an attempt to soak up some of this alleged UFO activity.